NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 * Different sets of Transactions;
 * Block Nonce.

+In particular, the NEO dBFT 1.0 had a simplified implementation of the pBFT without the commit stage.

-It was detected that under rare situations a given node could receive the desired `M` signatures necessary for persisting a Block and, then, suddenly, lose connection with other nodes.
+However, it was detected that under rare situations a given node could receive the desired `M` signatures necessary for persisting a Block and, then, suddenly, lose connection with other nodes.
 In this sense, the other nodes could detect a lack of communication (along with other fails between themselves) and generate a new block.
 Besides breaking block finality \ref{subSecblockFinality}, this problem can stuck the consensus node and any client that persists the block that was not adopted by the majority of CN.
-In addition, in a even more rare situation, $x$ nodes with $ f + 1 < x < M $ could receive a given block while the other nodes had a different block hash, stucking the whole network until a manuall decision was reached.
+In addition, in a even more rare situation, $x$ nodes with $ f + 1 < x < M $ could receive a given block while the other nodes had a different block hash, stucking the whole network until a manual decision was reached.

 It is noteworthy that even in an Asynchronous Consensus without timeout mechanism this case could lead to problems if the Nonce was not yet defined as well as the transactions to be inserted inside a Block.

+### Commit phase with change view blocking

+Taking into account that the aforementioned faulty could happen even with the commit phase, one should verify that nodes could stuck but not double expose its signature.
+On the other hand, other attacks could happen if malicious nodes tried to save the signature and perform specific communications.

 In this sense, the possibility that naturally came was:

 * Lock view changing ( currently implemented in the NEO dBFT) after sending your signature.
 This means that those who commit with that block will not sign any other proposed Block.

+While, on the other hand, a regeneration strategy sound compulsory to be implemented.

 ## Regeneration

-The Recover/Regeneration event is designed for responding to a given failed node that it lost part of the history.
+The Recover/Regeneration event is designed for responding to a given failed node that lost part of the history.
-In this sense, if the node had failed and recovered its healthy (sending a change\_view) it might receive a payload that provides it the ability to check agreements of the majority and come back to real operation, helping them to sign the current block being processed.
+In this sense, if the node had failed and recovered its healthy (sending a change\_view payload) it might receive a payload that provides it the ability to check agreements of the majority and come back to real operation, helping them to sign the current block being processed.
+In addition, a local level of safety (which can be seen as a hardware faulty safety) should be ensured for avoiding other special attacks and possible fails.

+Following this both requirements, dBFT 2.0 counted with a set of diverse cases in which a node could recover it previous state, both previously known by the network or by itself.

 ## Possible faults

-## Pure network faults
+### Pure network faults

 Possible scenarios:

 * `f` nodes will delays messages;
 * At maximum, `f` will crash both in terms of hardware fault or software problems.

-## Pure byzantine faults {#subsecpureByzantineFault}
+### Pure byzantine faults {#subsecpureByzantineFault}

 First of all, Byzantine attacks should be designed in order that nodes will never be able to prove that it was an attack.